 George was the last child of John & Rebecca (née Fleet) Brewster.
 He was born in London in 1863.

 His parents were both from Ely.
 John worked as a sawyer (woodchopper).
 This was a job that his father, his brothers and all his sons pursued.
-John & Rebecca had married in 1839 when she was probably only 16 years old.
-They had 3 sons and a daughter while living in Ely – William (1842), James (1844) Barnard (1847) and Sarah Ann (1850 – 1850).
+John and Rebecca had married in 1839 when she was probably only 16 years old.
+They had three sons and a daughter while living in Ely: William (1842), James (1844) Barnard (1847) and Sarah Ann (1850 – 1850).
 After Sarah Ann’s death they moved to Shadwell in London.
-It seems that they left the 3 boys in Ely as in the 1851 census they were in Ely workhouse.
+It seems that they left the three boys in Ely as in the 1851 census they were in Ely workhouse.
 In 1855 they had another daughter called Sarah who was baptised at St Paul’s Church Shadwell.

-By 1871 George had been adopted by his elder brother William and his wife Mary Ann and was living at 3 Comet Yard (Off Castle St., Cambridge.)
-At some point George was sent to work for William Wyer a Cambridge Chimney Sweep.
+By 1871 George had been adopted by his elder brother William and his wife Mary Ann and was living at 3 Comet Yard (Off Castle Street., Cambridge.)
+At some point George was sent to work for William Wyer, a Cambridge Chimney Sweep.